yangjiaolong/Go-ICP/README.md

 ### Acknowledgments

-This code uses the nanoflann library, and a simple matrix library written by Andreas Geiger.
+This implementation uses the nanoflann library, and a simple matrix library written by Andreas Geiger.
 The distance transform implementation is adapted from the code of Alexander Vasilevskiy.

 ### Change log